techforwarren/warren-plan-bot/README.md

 `~/.gcloud/wpb-dev-terraform-key.json`

-You'll need to get the key from @joegoldbeck.
-You should only need it if you're actively managing the dev deployment
+You'll need to get this key from @joegoldbeck

 #### All necessary Terraform modules